Canon XT vs Nikon D40X

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XT and Nikon D40X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XT and the D40X have been discontinued, but can regularly be found used on eBay.
+Both the XT and the D40X have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the D40X was followed by the Nikon D60 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XT and D40X can be found, respectively, in the Canon XT Manual (free pdf) or the online Nikon D40X Manual.

 So what is the bottom line?
 Is the Canon XT better than the Nikon D40X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.